fbosch/waybar-nixos-updates/README.md

-# PRs Welcome!
-Things left to fix:
-[X] Improve error Handling
-[X] Show an "updating" icon while updating
-[ ] Make an optional animated spinner while updating
-[ ] Remove the additional space at the bottom of the tooltip

 # waybar-nixos-updates
 A Waybar update checking script for NixOS that checks for available updates and displays them in your Waybar.